 Please Join Us!

-Michigan Community College Gender & Sexuality Conference is a day-and-a-half event for students,
+Michigan Community College Gender & Sexuality Conference is an event for students,

 faculty, and staff from Michigan community colleges.
 We celebrate LGBTQIA+ culture,

 foster academic success, and build community.
-All LGBTQIA+ students, faculty,
+All LGBTQIA+ students, faculty, staff,

 Saturday, October 17, 2020